Harvard-IACS/2023-AC215/milestone2.md

 - **Distributed Computing and Storage Integration**: Evidence of the implemented distributed computing system and cloud storage solutions, complete with documentation on their configuration and utilization.
 - **Machine Learning Workflow Implementation**: Detailed implementation of the advanced training workflows, with evidence of successful training runs, experiment tracking, and utilization of multi-GPU and serverless training.

-This single milestone integrates various advanced computing technologies, focusing on building practical and scalable components.
-It aligns with topics that may be covered in your lectures, and the project-centric approach ensures that students will gain hands-on experience with relevant industry tools and practices.